 So it may not be worth reading too much into this entrepreneur’s candidacy, which a few months from now will go into the books as a curiosity if it doesn’t disappear down the memory hole of the Internet that fueled it.
 But in every meme there is a kernel of truth, and inasmuch as Yang’s rise is a meme (not to belittle it, for it is impressive) it must indicate something.
 That NEETs remain anxious about their economic prospects?
 That their online activities continue to exert an outsize influence on the culture?
 That the guardrails to power are corroding?
 That the people are frustrated with a decadent political class that has failed to answer fraught economic and cultural questions, and are intrigued by a sharp man who defies the party duopoly and promises starry-eyed solutions?

 I’ll defer to other commentators.
-But one minor truth Yang’s candidacy will cement is that while the cultural influence of the meme class may be disproportionately high, the ability of anonymous message-board users — whom credulous journalists credited with helping put Donald Trump in office and to whom Hillary Clinton dedicated an entire bewildering speech during her presidential campaign — to affect the vote count has been overstated.
+But one minor truth Yang’s candidacy will cement is that while the cultural influence of the meme class may be disproportionately high, the ability of anonymous message-board users — whom credulous journalists said put Donald Trump in office and to whom Hillary Clinton dedicated an entire bewildering speech during her presidential campaign — to affect the vote count has been overstated.